jamesabilong/sugilanon/README.md

 `master` before triggering this dispatch so the VPS pulls the updated stack config.

+After triggering a deploy, check `jamesabilong/fpdocker` Actions for the `sugilanon-updated` run.
+That workflow is responsible for building and pushing the production image before the VPS updates the `freshprice_sugilanon` service.

 ## Getting Started

 First, run the development server: